-A wealth of resources await you in the new BJS Clinical Library!
+A wealth of resources await you in the new BJS Clinical Media Library!

 Listen to experts in the field discuss the contents of BJS articles in the podcasts, view technical videos of methods described in articles and browse the extensive range of images in the archive of Snapshots in Surgery.
 Please click on the image for more information.

 Access to content is restricted to registered users of the BJS website so sign up for free now through the simple registration process, or login to access this educational resource.

 Displaying all articles - ( Showing 1 to 10 of 186 )

 Pathological examination of this right-sided mass revealed a solid and cystic mass, weighing 765.0 g and measuring 13.8×11.0×9.0 cm.
 The cystic areas contained gelatinous mucus (red arrow) and sebaceous material with hair (yellow arrows), measuring 3.0×2.5 cm in aggregate.
 The final pathological diagnosis was consistent with a teratoma.
 Although no further treatment was indicated, the patient remains under surveillance owing to the mucinous nature of the lesion.